materialsintelligence/matscholar-web/matscholar_web/README.md

 The separation of callbacks and views allows for separate testing of the callback logic and the views.

+Needs tests for search subviews
+Needs tests for all rester calls
+Needs tests to make sure the base app runs correctly

 ## The `/` folder

 Running the app.